Skip to main content

 Before creating a VM, you first need to decide what machine characteristics you need as well as a few other details.

-The command below offers a view of what machines are currently available through OGC.
-To get more information on each SKU, view Quota page on OGC (under Settings > Resource Quotas)
+The command below offers a view of what machines are currently available through RAIC.
+To get more information on each SKU, view Quota page on RAIC (under Settings > Resource Quotas)

 SKU | Location | Os Image